 A: This is a very common complaint, and the glare caused can be very problematic.
 The best way to combat this is by having a pair of polarised tinted glasses that will cut out the horizontal reflected glare.

 We have fixed, dark tinted polarised lenses with either a brown, or grey coloured tint that will be ideal when the sun is strong, or you can choose Transitions Drivewear lenses.
 These combine polarisation with the ability to change according to the light levels, and even darken in the car.
 Because they’re classed as sunglasses, they shouldn’t be worn to drive at night.

 A: Of course!
 Having perfect eyesight shouldn’t stop you from having stylish glasses.
 You can add a non-prescription dark or Transitions® tint to any of our frames.

 As basic lenses are included free with the frames, all you’ll pay for is the tint.
-Just be sure to leave the prescription form blank and write ‘non-prescription’ in the notes so we know you meant to leave the prescription form blank.
+Just be sure to follow these steps to make it clear for our team that you're looking for non-prescription sunglasses.

 KODAK Lenses are available either as clear single vision KODAK Clean&CleAR Lenses, KODAK UVBlue Lenses, or varifocal KODAK Easy2 Max Lenses.

 The KODAK Easy2 Max Lens is our premium varifocal option which offers superior performance at all distances by reducing peripheral distortion.
 This improves clarity and makes the transition over to varifocals far easier for new varifocal wearers.
 However, because they offer unrivalled clarity and comfort, existing varifocal wearers are recommended too.